How to Apply for a Personal LoanPublished on December 10, 2021 by Daniel Azzoli

 - New credit (10% of your score): This accounts for the number of hard inquiries on your report and recently opened accounts.

 Having your score in hand can also help to give you an idea of what types of personal loans you may be eligible for.
 If you have a score of around 620 (which would be considered subprime), it doesn’t necessarily mean that all offers for personal loans will be closed off to you, but it does mean that you may have to narrow your search to financial institutions that may cater to people in that bracket.
-While the loans that may be available to you at this level could come with higher rates – and should therefore only be used as a last resort in emergency situations – they may be able to help you if you’ve run out of options.
+While an emergency personal loan that may be available to you at this level could come with higher rates – and should therefore only be used as a last resort in emergency situations – it may be able to help you if you’ve run out of options.

 2. Determine What You Can Afford

 Different personal loans can be structured in different ways, but generally speaking, each payment you make towards your loan may include:

 - A contribution towards your principal (the amount you borrowed).

 - Interest payments.